 Today, fridges work just as well, if not better than the traditional methods of dry aging.
 We recommend using a specially designed fridge for dry aging like the Steak Locker to ensure you get the best results with minimal risk of spoilage.
 The final flavor profile of the beef is also enhanced by the moulds and yeasts that land on it and within the air around it.

 It’s standard for the dry age process to take anywhere up to 65 days but many feel that beyond this length of time the stronger it gets, and the flavor can become too intense.
 The longer the age, the greater evaporation that takes place which results in a greater change in taste, texture, and yield.

 To learn more about the time scale of dry aged beef, check out our blog post ‘how long can you keep dry aged steak in the fridge’.

 Can I dry age other meats?

 Once the process of dry aging beef has been mastered, it’s easy to further experiment with other proteins like pork, poultry and even fish.
-You can also use the Steak Locker to cure cheese which we talk more about in our cheese recipe kit article.
+You can also dry age fridges such as the Steak Locker, to cure cheese which we talk more about in our cheese recipe kit article.
 However, these proteins do not require the same length of time to dry age and some for only a few days to get enhanced flavor.

 Some other experiments with a beef sub-primal would be to butter age or to whiskey age and these techniques can be found in our previous blog posts.